 2. The purpose or relevance of the survey

 3. The methodological rigor of the survey research

 Please note: The approval and scheduling of a survey does not imply responsibility for or any endorsement of the content of the survey instrument.
 If you would like to consult with us on the development of an instrument, please go to our survey resources link: OIR Survey Resources

-Click the Survey Approval Form button to view and download form.
+Click the Survey Submission Form to view and submit form.